Spectral decomposition and high-accuracy Greens functions: Overcoming the Nyquist-Shannon limit via complex-time Krylov expansion: Abstract

 \section{Abstract}

-The accurate computation of low\hyp energy spectra of strongly correlated quantum many\hyp body systems, typically accessed via Greens\hyp functions, is a long\hyp standing problem posing enormous challenges to numerical methods.
-When the spectral decomposition is obtained from Fourier transforming a time series, the Nyquist\hyp Shannon theorem limits the frequency resolution $\Delta \omega$ according to the numerically accessible time domain size $T$ via $\Delta \omega = 2/T$.
+The accurate computation of low\hyp energy spectra of strongly correlated quantum many\hyp body systems, typically accessed via Green's\hyp functions, is a long\hyp standing problem posing enormous challenges to numerical methods.
+When the spectral decomposition is obtained from Fourier transforming a time series, the Nyquist\hyp Shannon theorem limits the frequency resolution $\Delta \omega$ according to the numerically accessible time domain size $T$ via $\Delta \omega = 2\pi/T$.
 In tensor network methods, increasing the domain size is exponentially hard due to the ubiquitous spread of correlations, limiting the frequency resolution and thereby restricting this ansatz class mostly to one\hyp dimensional systems with small quasi\hyp particle velocities.
-Here, we show how this fundamental limitation can be overcome using complex\hyp time Krylov spaces.
+Here, we show how this limitation can be overcome by augmenting the time series with complex\hyp time Krylov states.
 At the example of the critical $S-1/2$ Heisenberg model and light bipolarons in the two\hyp dimensional~\acrlong{SSH} model, we demonstrate the enormous improvements in accuracy, which can be achieved using this method.

-\paragraph*{Introduction} The ability to compute the low\hyp energy spectra of strongly\hyp correlated quantum many\hyp body systems is of paramount importance in nearly every area of condensed matter physics.
-In particular, the direct relation between spectral functions and Greens functions has proven extremely fruitful to foster our understanding of condensed matter systems.
-This is based on the fact that spectral functions are directly accessible via various experimental probes such as ARPES, X-ray and neutron scattering, while Greens functions are mathematical objects probing the many\hyp body spectrum of the underlying Hamiltonians~\cite{benthien:256401,White2008,Pereira2009,Mourigal2013,Weber2015,Gohlke2017,Keselman2019,Grusdt2023,Kebric2024}.
-Moreover, Greens functions are the essential building blocks of the most successfull methods to determine effective model Hamiltonians for the descroption of real materials~\cite{krishna-murthy,georges_RMP,bulla_DMFT,Kotliar2006,VCA1,SEF1,SEF2,VCA2,Werner2007,Reinhard2019,Bollmark2023,Lenz_2019,Karp2022,Bramberger2021,Bramberger2023,paeckel2023,Grundner2024a}.